-Our properties do not contain any mineral reserves as defined under SEC Industry Guide 7.
-See "Cautionary Note to U.S. Investors Concerning Disclosure of Mineral Resources" above.
-Until mineral reserves or mineral resources are actually mined and processed, the quantity of mineral resources and grades must be considered as estimates only.
-The Company has established the existence of uranium resources for certain uranium projects, including the Lost Creek property.
-The Company has not established proven or probable reserves, as defined by Canadian securities regulators or the SEC under Industry Guide 7, through the completion of a final or "bankable" feasibility study for any of its uranium projects, including the Lost Creek property.
-Furthermore, the Company has no plans to establish proven or probable reserves for any of its uranium projects for which the Company plans on utilizing ISR mining, such as the Lost Creek project or the Shirley Basin project.
-As a result, and despite the fact that the Company commenced recovery of U3O8 at the Lost Creek project in August 2013, there is an increased uncertainty and risk that may result in economic and technical failure which may adversely impact the Company's future profitability.
+Our properties do not contain mineral reserves as defined under Canadian National Instrument 43-101 or SEC Industry Guide 7.
+See "Cautionary Note to United States Investors Concerning Disclosure of Mineral Resources" above.
+Until mineral reserves or mineral resources are mined and processed, the quantity of mineral resources and grades must be considered as estimates only.
+We have established the existence of uranium resources for certain uranium projects, including at the Lost Creek Property.
+We have not established proven or probable reserves, as defined by Canadian securities regulators or the SEC under Industry Guide 7, through the completion of a feasibility study, for any of our uranium projects, including the Lost Creek Property.
+Furthermore, we currently have no plans to establish proven or probable reserves for any of our uranium projects for which we plan to utilize in situ recovery, such as the Lost Creek Property or the Shirley Basin Project.
+As a result, and despite the fact that we commenced recovery of U3O8 at the Lost Creek Project in 2013, there is an increased uncertainty and risk that may result in economic and technical failure which may adversely impact our future profitability.

-There are numerous uncertainties inherent in estimating quantities of mineral resources, including many factors beyond our control, and no assurance can be given that the recovery of estimated mineral reserves or mineral resources will be realized.
-In general, estimates of mineral resources are based upon a number of factors and assumptions made as of the date on which the estimates were determined, including:
+There are numerous uncertainties inherent in estimating quantities of mineral resources, including many factors beyond our control, and no assurance can be given that the recovery of mineral resources, or even estimated mineral reserves, will be realized.
+In general, estimates of mineral resources are based upon several factors and assumptions made as of the date on which the estimates were determined, including:

-- · geological and engineering estimates that have inherent uncertainties and the assumed effects of regulation by governmental agencies; - the judgment of the geologists, engineers and other professionals preparing the estimate; - · estimates of future uranium prices and operating costs; - the quality and quantity of available data; - · the interpretation of that data; and - the accuracy of various mandated economic assumptions, all of which may vary considerably from actual results.
+- · geological and engineering estimates that have inherent uncertainties and the assumed effects of regulation by governmental agencies; - the judgment of the geologists, engineers and other professionals preparing the estimate; - · estimates of future uranium prices and operating costs; - the quality and quantity of available data; - the interpretation of that data; and - · the accuracy of various mandated economic assumptions, all of which may vary considerably from actual results.

-All estimates are, to some degree, uncertain.
+All estimates are, to some degree, uncertain; with in situ recovery, this is due in part to limited sampling information collected prior to mining.
 For these reasons, estimates of the recoverable mineral resources prepared by different professionals or by the same professionals at different times, may vary substantially.
 As such, there is significant uncertainty in any mineral resource estimate and actual deposits encountered and the economic viability of a deposit may differ materially from our estimates.

-As well, because we are now in operation and are depleting our known resource at Lost Creek, we must continue to conduct exploration and develop additional mineral resources.
-While there remain large areas of our Lost Creek property which require additional exploration, and we have identified mineral resources at our Shirley Basin project, we will need to continue to explore other areas of the Lost Creek property and our other mineral properties in Wyoming, or acquire additional, known mineral resource properties to replenish our mineral resources and sustain continued operations.
+Also, because we are now in operation and are depleting our known resource at Lost Creek, we must be able to continue to conduct exploration and develop additional mineral resources.
+While there remain large areas of our Lost Creek Property which require additional exploration, we will need to continue to explore all areas of the Lost Creek Property and our other mineral properties in Wyoming, or acquire additional, known mineral resource properties to replenish our mineral resources and sustain continued operations.
 We estimate life of mine when we prepare our mineral resource estimates, but such estimates may not be correct.